Blastophaga psenes: Predation

 One of the main predators of these wasps is ants.
 Ants find these wasps using chemical signals such as odor cues.
 The ants use the fig-fig wasp mutualism to find the fig wasps by detecting an odor that comes from the figs of the male trees.
 They know that most fig wasps are located on male fig trees, so they use that relationship to prey on wasps.
 This concept is called associative learning of odor because the ants are indirectly finding these wasps by associating the smell of the fig with the wasps.
 However, some ants do not respond to the odor of figs for different reasons.
 For instance, the fig could be a non-pollinator and therefore not release any chemical substance.
 In the case where the ants cannot detect odors, the wasps will not be predated upon.

 Parasitism

 B. psenes are parasitized by a nematode Schistonchus caprifici.
 These parasites are carried in the hemocoel of the female wasp.
 When a B. psenes wasp oviposits her egg inside the syconium, nematodes are also deposited.
 These nematodes then invade, feed, and reproduce inside the floret tissues.
 Larvae finish development with nematode still inside the hemocoel.
 After fertilization, females emerge from a syconium with nematodes still in hemocoel along with pollen flakes along her body.
 Because this nematode is primarily found in the hemocoel of a female wasp, males are not associated with nematodes.
 B. psenes is a very efficient host of these nematodes.

-Cleptoparasitism

-B. psenes also has a cleptoparasite, Philotrypesis caricae.
-The cleptoparasite is actually another wasp.
-By being a cleptoparasite, P. caricae allows B. psenes to do the work and acquire food with little or no cost to itself.
-B. psenes wasps oviposit in the syconium, while P. caricae oviposit at the outside of the florets.
-This layering of ovipositing causes the larvae of P. caricae to put pressure on the larvae B. psenes wasps so that B. psenes cannot emerge from the syconium.
-B. psenes struggles to compete for food with P. caricae so it usually dies when cleptoparasitized.
-While the nematodes as parasites are not lethal to B. psenes, these cleptoparasites are lethal because they are taking B. psenes all the food source instead of sharing the food like the nematodes.